Negotiation

 Scoring

 Goal: 10/10.
-When reviewing or preparing negotiations, rate them 0-10 based on adherence to the principles below.
-A 10/10 means full tactical empathy engagement, calibrated questions prepared, accusation audit delivered, emotions labeled, "That's right" achieved, and Black Swans actively hunted; lower scores indicate missed opportunities for rapport, information gathering, or deal improvement.
-Always provide the current score and specific improvements needed to reach 10/10.
+Rate negotiation preparation or execution 0-10 against the principles below: a 10/10 means full tactical empathy, calibrated questions prepared, accusation audit delivered, emotions labeled, "That's right" achieved, and Black Swans actively hunted.
+Always state the current score and the specific improvements needed to reach 10/10.

 Framework